geminiplanetimager/gpi_pipeline/documentation/installation/install_from_zips.rst

     .. image:: icon_linux2.png

-  On Mac OS and Linux, you will likely want to add the ``pipeline\scripts`` subdirectory to your shell's ``$PATH``.
+  On Mac OS and Linux, you will likely want to add the ``pipeline/scripts`` subdirectory to your shell's ``$PATH``.
 How you do this depends upon your chosen shell (sh, csh, tcsh, bash etc).
 This is addressed in the :ref:`configuring` section.

 .. warning::
    The usual caveats about name collisions between different versions of IDL routines apply.
-   If you have old versions of e.g. the Goddard IDL library functions in your $IDL_PATH, you may encounter difficulties.
-We suggest placing the data pipeline code first in your $IDL_PATH.
+   If you have old versions of e.g. the Goddard IDL library functions in your ``$IDL_PATH``, you may encounter difficulties.
+We suggest placing the data pipeline code first in your ``$IDL_PATH``.
 More information can be found in the :ref:`frequently-asked-questions` section.

 Proceed now to :ref:`configuring`.